jamesaniciete/Portfolio/README.md

       - BillieEilish.R - R code
       - BillieEilish.sas - equivalent SAS code for some parts in addition to stepwise selection models

-SAS Project:
-  - 2-Way ANOVA model: Studied the impact of oil pattern and the effects of a bowler on the score after a game of bowling by using a mixed model where oil pattern is fixed and bowler is random.
-      - wpba2009_v2.xlsx - Dataset
-      - Project 2.docx - Analysis of the dataset
-      - 481 Project 2.sas - SAS code

 Access Project:
   - Personal Concert Database: Created a personal concert database in Access with custom forms & reports, a macro to create a calculated field, and a form to locate concert venues with options for filtering by venue(s) and choosing a report view.
+A little Visual Basic used.
       - CIS208_F2019_Data_Aniciete.accdb - Access database
       - CIS208_F2019_Project_Aniciete - Presentation of the database

-SQL Projects:
-  - Final Exam:
-      - SQL Project.docx - Final exam project with snippets of code and corresponding output.
-      - The50states.sql - Source code
-  - Sedgwick Project:
-      - CIS 143 SPECIAL PROJECT SEDGWICK.docx - Responses to project questions with snapshots of code and resulting output
-      - SEDGWICK_COURSE - Table of course information
-      - SEDGWICK_INSTRUCTOR.sql - Table of instructor information
-      - SEDGWICK_STUDENT.sql - Table of student information.
-      - SedgwickProject.sql - Project SQL code.

 Python Projects:
   - Lab 5: Pick 3 simulator with a Fireball option
       - CSC 157 LAB 5.docx - Responses to lab assignment questions, code snippets, and corresponding output snapshots.